Music fans love merch. Despite how much music has become digital with streaming, we still seek and crave having something physical from artists to:

 As much as I dislike McDonalds as a corporation, I couldn’t help wanting to add it to my collection.
 Believe it or not, I have a started a little pillow collection already so this would fit right in.

 Although I do eat McDonalds once in a blue moon, there’s a lot of nostalgia associated with the chicken mcnuggets for me from eating it as a kid in my Happy Meal.
 Not much else to take away from this, other than you can get away with selling almost anything as a music superstar.
+To be fair, his merch game is really astronomical with collaborations with the biggest brands in the world.

 Food Products – Atmosphere Hot Sauce